Flamenco/stackeditpro/Features.md

 ### Move Lines Up Or Down
 Press *shift-alt-up* or *shift-alt-down* to move the cursor line or selected lines up or down.
-This is great for changing the order of lines in lists without having to copy-paste or drag-**and**
+This is great for changing the order of lines in lists without having to *copy-paste* or use *drag-and-drop*.

 ## Grav Connector
 Import and synchronize *Grav* websites to and from any workspace folder.